akeneo/pim-community-standard/UPGRADE-1.6.md

         }
         ```

-        If your project uses the https://github.com/akeneo-labs/ExcelConnectorBundle, please use the following version,
+        If your project uses the https://github.com/akeneo-labs/ExcelConnectorBundle, this bundle is not compatible anymore and you must replace it by the https://github.com/akeneo/ExcelInitBundle,

         ```
         "require": {
-            "akeneo-labs/excel-connector-bundle": "1.7.*"
+            "akeneo-labs/excel-init-bundle": "1.0.*"
         }
         ```